pyranges/pyranges_1.x/docs/how_to_genomic_ops.rst

   Contains 2 chromosomes.

-A related operation is :func:`tile <pyranges.PyRanges.tile>`, whose rationale is to obtain only the genome tiles (of a defined size) that overlap the intervals in a PyRanges object:
+A related operation is :func:`tile_ranges <pyranges.PyRanges.tile_ranges>`, whose rationale is to obtain only the genome tiles (of a defined size) that overlap the intervals in a PyRanges object: